distros/bootstrap-less/README.md

 # Bootstrap-less

 This package contains only the less files of bootstrap.
-This should be used when compiling bootstrap from source using less.
+It can be used when compiling bootstrap from source using less.

 This repository is about 607 kb.